 I’ve found this to be a fantastic microphone for recording rap vocals with as it’s not quite as shiny and nice as your typical LDC.
 This means a little bit more of a punchy, mid-range sound without even trying.
-Set in Omni, it’s also a great room microphone for ambiance.
+Set in Omni, it’s also a great room microphone for ambience.
 Ok, it’s not true omni, but if you’re using it as a room microphone then this isn’t a huge issue.
 I like to take the same approach to microphones as Sylvia Massy in that weird is wonderful and there is a perfect use for every microphone ever made.
-If you’re looking for a good all rounder in the studio, the snowball might just be the one.
+If you’re looking for a good all-rounder in the studio, the snowball might just be the one.

-So, if you’re not after a large diaphragm, perhaps a small one?
+So, if you’re not after a large-diaphragm, perhaps a small one?
 Enter the Samson C02.
 These little beauties have not only served me well in the past but are actually still in my arsenal today.
 My opinion of the differences between pencil condensers is somewhat bleak.
-I’ve never found myself shooting out KM184s, NT5s, and the C02 and gone «Wow, there’s such a huge difference!».
+I’ve never found myself shooting out KM184s, NT5s, and the C02 and go “Wow, there’s such a huge difference!”.
 Don’t get me wrong, I’ll take a pair of 184s any day of the week but that doesn’t mean that the C02 doesn’t function just as well.

 Cheap audio gear is quite often not that far off the mark when compared to the high-end stuff.
 Picking up a pair of these is a great idea because they offer you so much opportunity.
 Equally, it’s a cheap way to venture into the world of stereo recording.
 A final tip here.
 These things pop up on eBay all the time.
 I snagged my pair in two separate listings and the total cost was around $40!
 They’ve never done me wrong.

 Now that we’ve covered the condensers, it seems only fair to move on to dynamic microphones.
 There is a whole host of budget dynamic microphones out there including fairly terrible clones of the coveted SM57 and SM58.
-My suggestion is that if you’re going budget, try to go with something that is cheap and original instead of being a near exact clone made up of cheap parts.
+My suggestion is that if you’re going budget, try to go with something that is cheap and original instead of being a near-exact clone made up of cheap parts.
 Thomann has their own line of t.bone microphones which are generally fairly sound purchases.
 They are very cheap audio gear but I’d go as far as to say you get more than what you pay for.
-My only experience of the t.bone microphones is with the MB75 super-cardioid dynamic.
+My only experience with the t.bone microphones is with the MB75 super-cardioid dynamic.

-During a recording session, I was shown this microphone by the singer who had been using for live gigs.
+During a recording session, I was shown this microphone by the singer who had been using it for live gigs.
 We were shooting out a C414, a U87, an RE20, and a Sontronics Orpheus for the lead vocals but I was really struggling to agree on the tone with the singer.
 They then decided to pull out the MB75 just because they knew how to groove with it from experience.
 Thousands of dollars worth of microphones all beaten by a $45 mic.
 Sometimes, these things just work.
 Hell, a large amount of Zack de la Rochas overdubs were tracked on an SM57.
 When it sounds right, it’s right, no matter if it’s cheap audio gear or not.